muehlefeldt/unity-machine-learning/basic_rl_env/log.md

 ## 20BasicEnvPpo
 * Increased training step count to 2e6 from 500k.
+* Everything else remains steady.

+## 21BasicEnvPpo
+* Set beta: 1.0e-4.
+Was 5.0e-5.
+* Look for: More stable learning since early in the run.
+* Step count still set to 2e6.

 # Next
 * Merge both git repositories for easier handling.
 Problem with dependency?